Skip to content

 Veganism

 For me personally, veganism is not just a diet.
 Diets are temporary.
 Therefore, I don’t consider myself as someone who is on a diet.
 For me, veganism is an ideology and I consider myself an ethical vegan.
 Want to know why I am a vegan?
-Consider reading this, this or this post.
+Consider reading about the ethical reasons against meat, egg or dairy consumption.
 But anyway, since veganism is an ideology, it’s not something I will let go off.
 Not on a holiday, not when people have difficulties with it, not when it gets difficult, not ever.

 Abroad